 One of my favorite things about being a teacher is forming relationships with the kids and families that come into your classes.
 I love going to my kids’ little league games, their ballet recitals, their science fairs.
 When Cole needed speech therapy as an infant, I was able to get advice from one of my former student’s parents: the head of our area’s Early Intervention program.
 When Cole needed an emergency potty break a few weeks ago, we were passing by a former student’s home, and were able to stop in and use the bathroom.
 Lulu’s naming ceremony, in fact, was in my former school.
 The kids there are family.

-I don’t teach currently, but I enjoy keeping up with my kids; I love seeing college acceptance announcements on Facebook, and prom pictures.
+I don’t teach currently, but I enjoy keeping up with my kids. ; I love seeing college acceptance announcements on Facebook, and prom pictures.
 It’s amazing to see photos of a child, who in 3rd grade used to hug my knees, at 6 feet tall entering high school.
+I recommend students to use useful site online and use common core sheets to educate their selves on advanced things.

 My kids make ideal babysitters; they have known Cole since he was in utero, and I directed rehearsals throughout my “bed rest” with Lulu last year; she was born January 10th, and my show was February 4th and 5th!